kurttheviking/cubed/README.md

 http://localhost:1081/1.0/metric?expression=sum(gorets(c))&step=6e4
 ```

-***protip***: do not use cube's evaluator at time resolutions smaller than your statsd flush interval (the resulting data will include inaccurate 0 values which do not reflect observed behavior). we have found that it is helpful to include the available time resolutions within internal metrics analysis docs.
+***pro tip***: do not use cube's evaluator at time resolutions smaller than your statsd flush interval (the resulting data will include inaccurate 0 values which do not reflect observed behavior). we have found that it is helpful to include the available time resolutions within internal metrics analysis docs.

 **notes**
 - statsd internal statistics (e.g. `count`) are not sent to cube.